ngworker/lumberjack/README.md

 This is a list of some recommended Lumberjack community drivers.

-If you want your driver listed here just open a PR and follow the same format.
+If you want your driver listed here, open a PR and follow the same format.

 - [LumberjackFirestoreDriver](https://github.com/marcinmilewicz/lumberjack-firestore-driver), custom log driver for `ngworker/lumberjack`.
-It is used to send logs and store them in [Cloud Firestore](https://firebase.google.com/docs/firestore).
+It sends logs and stores them in [Cloud Firestore](https://firebase.google.com/docs/firestore).

 ## Best practices

 Every log can be represented as a combination of its level, creation time, message, and scope.
-Using inline logs with the `LumberjackService` can cause structure duplication and/or de-standardization.
+Using inline logs with the `LumberjackService` can cause structure duplication and-or de-standardization.

-The following next table shows the different ways to interact with `Lumberjack` along the team recommendation level for each one.
+The next table shows the different ways to interact with `Lumberjack` and the team recommendation level for each one.

 ### Lumberjack usage recommendations